David Bolt (disability studies): Centre for Culture & Disability Studies

-The CCDS events are internationally recognised for bringing together a mix of Early Career Researchers and some of the most eminent professors in the field.
+The CCDS events bring together a mix of Early Career Researchers and professors in the field.
 The seminars are often filmed.
-People can now subscribe to this channel to access various videos.
+People can subscribe to this channel to access various videos.

 Creative writing

 In the early 21st century, Bolt was involved in creative writing as a tutor at Newcastle Under Lyme College and as a writer of poetry and short stories.
-His short stories appeared in Breath and Shadow, the literary magazine of the organization Ability Maine.
+His short stories appeared in Breath & Shadow, the literary magazine of the organization Ability Maine.
 Short stories include, "Spangles", "The Currency of Beauty", and "The Silent Treatment".
 "The Silent Treatment" was anthologized in the book Dozen: The Best of Breath and Shadow (2016, CreateSpace; ISBN 9781541266407).